Hotel

 Hotel operations vary in size, function, complexity, and cost.
 Most hotels and major hospitality companies have set industry standards to classify hotel types.
 An upscale full-service hotel facility offers luxury amenities, full-service accommodations, an on-site restaurant, and the highest level of personalized service, such as a concierge, room service, and clothes-ironing staff.
 Full-service hotels often contain upscale full-service facilities with many full-service accommodations, an on-site full-service restaurant, and a variety of on-site amenities.
 Boutique hotels are smaller independent, non-branded hotels that often contain upscale facilities.
 Small to medium-sized hotel establishments offer a limited amount of on-site amenities.
 Economy hotels are small to medium-sized hotel establishments that offer basic accommodations with little to no services.
 Extended stay hotels are small to medium-sized hotels that offer longer-term full-service accommodations compared to a traditional hotel.

 Timeshare and destination clubs are a form of property ownership involving ownership of an individual unit of accommodation for seasonal usage.
 A motel is a small-sized low-rise lodging with direct access to individual rooms from the car parking area.
 Boutique hotels are typically hotels with a unique environment or intimate setting.
 A number of hotels and motels have entered the public consciousness through popular culture.
 Some hotels are built specifically as destinations in themselves, for example casinos and holiday resorts.

-Most hotel establishments are run by a general manager who serves as the head executive (often referred to as the "hotel manager"), overseeing the entire operation and ensuring all departments function cohesively, department heads who oversee various departments within a hotel (e.g., food service), middle managers, administrative staff, and line-level supervisors.
-Each department head manages their specific area, trains staff, handles departmental budgets, and ensures their team delivers quality service that aligns with the hotel’s standards.
+Most hotel establishments are run by a general manager who serves as the head executive (often referred to as the "hotel manager"), department heads who oversee various departments within a hotel (e.g., food service), middle managers, administrative staff, and line-level supervisors.
 The organizational chart and volume of job positions and hierarchy varies by hotel size, function and class, and is often determined by hotel ownership and managing companies.